Northern Elephant Seal (Mirounga angustirostris)Status | Taxonomy | Species Description | Habitat | Distribution |

 Northern elephant seals are found in the eastern and central North Pacific Ocean.
 Though they range as far north as Alaska and as far south as Mexico, they typically breed in the Channel Islands of California or Baja California in Mexico.

-Once thought to be extinct from commercial sealing in the 1800s, the population began to steadily increase in the early 1900s.
-Though a complete population count of elephant seals is not possible because all age classes are not ashore at the same time, the most recent estimate of the California breeding stock was approximately 124,000 individuals.
+Once thought to be extinct due to commercial sealing in the 1800s, the population began to steadily increase in the early 1900s.
+Though a complete population count of elephant seals is not possible because all age classes are not ashore at the same time, the most recent estimate of the California breeding stock is over 120,000 individuals.

 The IUCN Red List of Threatened Species considers this species "Least Concern."